 117 – Under the emperor Trajan the empire reaches its greatest extent

-123 – The emperor Hadrian begins to build his famous defence system across northern Britain
+123 – The emperor Hadrian begins to build his famous defense system across northern Britain, known as Hadrian’s Wall.

 152 – Under the emperor Antoninus Pius a great plague sweeps through the empire, killing perhaps a third of its population